 Safety in our community

 Crime is going down but it doesn’t always feel that way when you read the papers, or are a victim of crime yourself.
 My family and I were burgled in Southsea while we slept, and we know the consequences of feeling unsafe in your own home.
-We do need more visible policing, but I support the hard work of the Community Support Officers and Community Wardens who know their areas and trouble spots well.
+We do need more visible policing, and I support the hard work of the Community Support Officers and Community Wardens who know their areas and trouble spots well.
 I was really proud to be able to introduce some of our PSCO's and Community Wardens to the Prime Minister when she was Home Secretary and they were able to let her know what a valuable job they are doing.
 We must ensure that residential areas such as Palmerston Road do not become areas of anti-social behaviour in the evenings and people feel safe to go out in the evenings.
 I am working with the Police and Crime Commissioner and local police to help local businesses that are being broken into.

 I am campaigning for more victim support, sometimes it is not in the immediate aftermath of a crime that you need help but further down the line.
 Our police force and community workers do an excellent job and we must make sure that it is targeted effectively.

 I am also delighted to have taken part in legislation to tackle so-called "legal highs".
 These are largely untested drugs and people do not know what substances they contain.
 They can be extremely dangerous and can lead to death and psychiatric problems.
 All the shops selling these lethal highs are now shut in Portsmouth and we still have work to do to stop them being sold illegally.